 The tension comes not only from the constant threat of being mauled, but from the minute-to-minute decisions you’re forced to make.
 Resources are limited and every bullet ploughed into a squelchy face is one you won’t be able to fire later.
 There’s also the issue of inventory management, a favourite Resident Evil pastime; you could pick up gunpowder to craft more ammunition, but it might come at the expense of carrying wooden boards used to patch up windows and stem the zombie invasion.

-Once you’ve played through the first campaign as either rookie policeman Leon or plucky student Claire, you can do it all over again with the other, or unlock a second, more difficult scenario for each.
+Once you’ve played through the first campaign as either rookie cop Leon or student Claire, you can do it all over again with the other, or unlock a second, more difficult scenario for each.
 These variations feature remixed puzzles and new enemy placement, and while they’re not radically different, they’re a welcome excuse to spend more time in this wonderful, awful place.

 Because for all its perspiration-inducing horror, Resi 2 is great fun.
 Experienced players will revel in the nostalgia – being back in the Racoon City Police Department feels like taking a trip back to your zombie-infested youth.
 Neophytes, meanwhile, will be terrified and shocked and appalled and frustrated and entranced by one of the greatest video game locations ever dreamed up, remastered and repackaged to eke every ounce of power from modern gaming machines.